 - Heroine: The Heroine is an equally strong character.
 She should be faced with some difficulty or an obstacle in the story, e.g. the Hero can come and rescue her out of a situation, or he could motivate her to fight her problems.
 There are a million ways in which a heroine interacts with her Hero and eventually ends up falling in love.

 In present times the Heroine is portrayed as a strong-headed, independent woman with a mind of her own.
 So, try and build a character that matches the modern view.

 Add to the romantic story tried and tested ingredients:

-What could be the perfect recipe of penning a romance novel?
+What could be the perfect recipe for penning a romance novel?
 Well, it is difficult to say what could be ‘perfect’, but there are some plots that work every time.
 These are the tried and tested story structures that readers enjoy and never get bored reading.
-We share some of them for you:
+We share some of them with you:

 - Friends to Lovers: This is a popular recipe for a romance novel.
 Two people who start as best friends or even close friends will eventually come closer to each other and fall in love.

 For example, in the novel ‘The Rest of the Story by Sarah Dessen, childhood friends reconnect and fall in love.